the-eridanus/app-thorchain/README.md

    There are a few additional steps that increase reproducibility and simplify development:

 **1 - Ensure your device works in your OS**
-- In Linux hosts it might be necessary to adjust udev rules, etc.
+- In Linux hosts it might be necessary to adjust udev rules, etc. See the Ledger manual dev environment setup (above) or https://support.ledger.com/hc/en-us/articles/115005165269-Fix-connection-issues

-  Refer to Ledger documentation: https://support.ledger.com/hc/en-us/articles/115005165269-Fix-connection-issues

 **2 - Set a test mnemonic**